WPP-Public/akqa-nz-silverstripe-vend/README.md

 ##Setup

-First you need to sign up for a Vend developer account: [https://developers.vendhq.com/](https://developers.vendhq.com/)
+First you need to sign up for a Vend developer account and create an app: [https://developers.vendhq.com/](https://developers.vendhq.com/)

 When you have done so, set your details in a yml config file under `VendAPI`.